-Exclusion for infectious diseases
+Exclusion for Infectious Diseases

 Some infectious diseases require exclusion and are notifiable to the Department of Health and will be reported as required.
-A child with any of the conditions listed in the Infectious Diseases table should be kept at home for the period prescribed under the Public Health and Wellbeing Regulations 2009.
+A child with any conditions listed in the Infectious Diseases table should be kept at home for the period prescribed under the Public Health and Wellbeing Regulations 2009.
 (Refer to Appendix 6).
 Families will be notified of any cases of significant infectious disease in any service.

-Medical conditions
+Medical Conditions

 A 'medical condition' means a condition diagnosed by a medical professional.
-This includes asthma, diabetes, anaphylaxis, or other medical diagnosis.
+This includes asthma, diabetes, anaphylaxis, or another medical diagnosis.

-When the Long Day Care, Occasional Care and 4-Year-Old Kindergarten service is made aware of a child's health care needs, they must provide parents with a copy of the Medical Conditions Procedure which is available at each centre.
+When the Long Day Care and Kindergarten service is made aware of a child's health care needs, they must provide parents with a copy of the Medical Conditions Procedure, which is available at each centre.